splunk-soar-connectors/extrahop/README.md

 [comment]: # ""
 # App Backward Compatibility

-This app is not backward compatible with extrahop appliance versions below 9.1.2.
-Version 9.1.2 or higher is recommended.
+This app is not backward compatible with extrahop appliance versions below 9.3.0.
+Version 9.3.0 or higher is recommended.

+The multiple category support is only compatible with ExtraHop appliance version greater or equal to 9.3.0.

 # Integrate ExtraHop Reveal(x)